 Technical and Regulatory Officer

 Tula is a qualified lawyer from Northern Cyprus.
-She holds two Master degrees in European Law from the U.K. and from the College of Europe in Belgium.
+She holds two Master degrees in European Law from Cardiff University in the U.K. and from the College of Europe in Belgium.
 Among her previous working experiences in the EU are a traineeship at the European Ombudsman and at the Legal and Assurance Unit of EFSA.
 There she supported the public access to documents (PAD) team and the legal advice team on the implementation of the General Food Law.
 Prior to these experiences, she has also worked as a paralegal in the IP department of one of the leading Solicitor firms in Cardiff.

 Technical and Regulatory Officer